 If you are considering major building work such as an extension or conversion for your home or business, then you may need building regulations and planning permission.
 This is because the planning permission and building regulations have separate sets of requirements and processes.
 However, it depends on where the change to the property is taking place.

 For example, if the project is for internal building work you will need building regulations, but maybe not planning permissions.
 However, if you are having an extension and changing the outside of your home you will then likely need planning permission and building regulations.
 This is the general rule of thumb, but again, it depends on what is involved in your building project and the type of property you are changing.

 What’s The Difference Between Planning Permission and Building Regulations?

-The planning permission looks more at the environment in which the building is in.
-This will make sure that the local environment is protected with regards to the interest of the public.
-If works are completed without the right planning permission, you could be forced to make changes so the works to comply to permissions.
+The planning permission looks more at the environment in which the building is.
+This will make sure that the local environment is protected concerning the interest of the public.
+If works are completed without the right planning permission, you could be forced to make changes so the works comply with permissions.

-There are some home improvement changes that can be made without the need for planning permission.
-These projects are known as ‘permitted developments’.
+Some home improvement changes can be made without the need for planning permission.
+These projects are known as ‘permitted developments.
 If you’re not sure what you will require for your project, then call our team.
-We have many years’ experience working with planning permissions, building regulations and permitted developments.
+We have many years of experience working with planning permissions, building regulations, and permitted developments.

 Will My Project Require Building Regulations?

 Here at Allbright Property Maintenance, we would always recommend you speak to a professional, like our team, before any work starts.
 You could also call your local authority to check and seek advice about your planned works.
 They can confirm if you’ll need building regulations, planning permissions, or both.
 Having worked on numerous projects we can normally give you a very good idea of what you will need and how we can work a project to meet any regulations and permissions.

 Why Use A Certass Certified Installer in Peterborough?